RanjanKhadka012/portfolio/README.md

 # Ranjan Khadka - Portfolio Website

-A modern, responsive portfolio website showcasing my experience as a Software Engineering student at the University of Minnesota Crookston.
+A modern, responsive portfolio website built with Vite showcasing my experience as a Software Engineering student at the University of Minnesota Crookston.

 ## 🚀 Live Demo